Link Between HDL Cholesterol and Dementia Risk Research Revealed by Monash University

 Recently, the number of dementia patients is increasing rapidly due to the extension of life expectancy.
 In the United States, the number of dementia patients is 5.8 million, and it is expected to more than double by 2050.[Photo=HarvardHealth}

-The implications of this research extend beyond the scientific community and could potentially impact medical practice.
+The implications of this research extend beyond the scientific community and might potentially impact medical practice.
 This is because cholesterol levels are easy to measure and you can influence your cholesterol levels through lifestyle changes.
 Cholesterol has been established as a potential biomarker for dementia risk.

 Approximately 5.8 million Americans currently suffer from Alzheimer’s disease, the most common form of dementia, mainly affecting those aged 65 and older.
 This number is expected to nearly double by 2050.